Local Selectivity of Orders in Central Simple Algebras: Local Results

 Since the $\ell_i\in \Z$ are arbitrary, a simple change of variable ($\ell_k + \cdots+ \ell_g \mapsto \ell_k$) shows that $\O_L$ is contained in the maximal orders specified in the proposition.
 We now show these are the only maximal orders in the apartment which contain $\O_L$.
+To proceed, we need to set some notation and prove a technical lemma.